Tate Reeves and his family

 Reeves pushed several measures to strengthen public safety and make Mississippi a safe place to raise a family.
 The Legislature has passed laws to allow for the prosecution of attempted murder and closely monitor sex offenders using GPS devices.
 Several new laws protect the state’s most vulnerable citizens – Mississippi’s children.
 Reeves’ initiative to help school districts hire trained law enforcement for campus protection will place more officers in schools.
 The Child Protection Act requires health care professionals, members of the clergy, educators, child care providers and law enforcement to report cases of suspected child abuse.
 Also, the Legislature has taken steps to protect the health of the mother and possibly end abortion in Mississippi by requiring doctors performing abortion to have admitting privileges at a local hospital.

-Reeves was named a 2013 Charter Champion by the National Alliance for Public Schools.
+Reeves was named a 2013 Charter Champion by the National Alliance for Public Charter Schools.
 Reeves received the 2012 State Legislative Achievement Award from the U.S. Chamber Institute for Legal Reform for passage of the Attorney General “Sunshine Act,” which requires an open and transparent process for awarding legal contracts.
 He was named Legislator of the Year by the Mississippi Municipal League in 2012.

 Previously, Reeves was elected as Mississippi’s 53rd Treasurer in 2003 and re-elected to a second term four years later with 61 percent of the vote, the highest percentage of any candidate was running for statewide office.
 He was the first Republican treasurer in the state’s history.